sakihiwe news

 Tags: Andrina Turenne | Clint Dutiaume | Geronimo Inutiq | Kadanse | Riley Dutiaume | sakihiwe music Thursdays

-Inuit soundscape composer Geronimo Inutiq, roots artist Andrina Turenne, Métis dance troupe Kadanse, and the legendary father and son duo Clint & Riley Dutiaume have video premieres for sākihiwē music Thursdays scheduled for release in May.
+We're working with Inuit soundscape composer Geronimo Inutiq, roots artist Andrina Turenne, Métis dance troupe Kadanse, and the legendary father and son duo Clint & Riley Dutiaume to present video premieres for sākihiwē music Thursdays scheduled for release in May.

 About Geronimo Inutiq

 Geronimo Inutiq is an artist in electronic music production, deejaying, performance, film, video, digital images, and multimedia installation.
-Born in what was Frobisher Bay, NWT (now known as Iqaluit, Nunavut), Inutiq has performed his music in prestigious venues, and exhibited across the country in multiple multimedia installations.
+Born in what was Frobisher Bay, NWT (now Iqaluit, Nunavut), Inutiq has performed his music in prestigious venues and exhibited across the country in multiple multimedia installations.

 About Andrina Turenne

 Andrina Turenne is a Métis/Franco-Manitoban artist from St-Boniface, Manitoba.
-Her love of music ignited around the campfires she learned to sing around as a child, harmonising alongside family and friends.
-A singer, songwriter and musician, she has worked in the music industry for over 20 years.
+Her love of music ignited around the campfires she learned to sing with as a child, harmonizing alongside family and friends.
+A singer, songwriter, and musician, she has worked in the music industry for over 20 years.

 About Kadanse

-Kadanse brings together dancers, choreographers and creators who value and embrace French-Canadian and Métis music and jig, while endeavouring to present traditional repertoire from an innovative, creative and contemporary perspective.
-The members of Kadanse are committed to their roles as ambassadors of culture and love to provide audiences with the opportunity to discover and rediscover this vibrant tradition of our heritage by offering lively shows filled with "joie de vivre"!
+Kadanse brings together dancers, choreographers, and creators who value and embrace French-Canadian and Métis music and jig, while presenting traditional repertoire from an innovative, creative, and contemporary perspective.
+The members of Kadanse are committed to being ambassadors of culture, providing audiences with the opportunity to discover and rediscover this vibrant tradition.

 About Clint & Riley Dutiaume

 When it comes to playing the fiddle, Clint Dutiaume is a master of his craft.
-Nine-time winner of the Manitoba Instrumentalist of the Year Award, Clint is also proficient on the guitar, bass, mandolin and drums.
-His number 1 son, Riley, is now engaged full-time in the music business.
-Riley is also busy writing and making song demos for his debut CD.
-They currently tour as a duo and with their full band show.
+A nine-time winner of the Manitoba Instrumentalist of the Year Award, Clint is also proficient on guitar, bass, mandolin, and drums.
+His number-one son, Riley, is now fully engaged in the music business, busy writing and recording song demos for his debut CD.
+They currently tour as a duo and with their full band.

-Inuit throat singer Nikki Komaksiutiksak, country singer Desiree Dorion, the legendary C-Weed Band, mezzo-soprano opera singer Rhonda Head, singer/songwriter Billy Simard, fiddle master Patti Kusturok, and hip hop artist Mattmac entertained audiences in the first round of the project.
+In the inaugural round, Inuit throat singer Nikki Komaksiutiksak, country singer Desiree Dorion, the legendary C-Weed Band, mezzo-soprano opera singer Rhonda Head, singer/songwriter Billy Simard, fiddle master Patti Kusturok, and hip hop artist Mattmac entertained audiences.

 Back